Aalto-LeTech/aplus-courses/TESTING.md

 ![Submit](images/submit_button.png)

-**9.2** ASSERTION: The "Could not find module: The A+ Courses plugin could not find the module GoodStuff." warning is shown.
+**9.2** ASSERTION: The "Could not find module: The A+ Courses plugin could not find the module GoodStuff." error is shown.

 **9.3** Go to **Modules** tab and import **GoodStuff** module like described in **6.1**